 All of this speaks to the larger research around stunting (when a child has low height for their age).
 A stunted child may also have a poorer immune system, brain function, and organ development.
 Performing below average in these areas may also limit their future productivity and threaten the health of their future children, creating a vicious cycle.

 3. Children in poverty are less likely to receive a quality education

 Many of the poorest countries in the world are also those that have the poorest education rates.
 According to UNESCO, if all students in low-income countries just had basic reading skills (nothing else), an estimated 171 million people could escape extreme poverty.
 However, a number of barriers to education exist around the world, and many of these have a larger impact on children living in poverty.

 For many children in this situation, however, education is a luxury that their family cannot afford.
 Young boys are often conscripted into child labor (or, in more fragile contexts, militias) in order to help supplement their household income.
 Young girls are frequently married off as children in an attempt to get them set up with a provider and to ease the expenses of a household with limited resources.
 In both of these cases, once these transitions happen, it’s highly unlikely that they’ll return to the classroom.

 4. Extreme poverty is linked to multiple forms of child abuse

 Dovetailing with a lack of education are several forms of child abuse that are correlated with extreme poverty.
-For young girls, forced marriage (also referred to as child marriage) can be a form of abuse in and of itself, on par with sexual exploitation.
+For young girls, forced marriage can be a form of abuse in and of itself, on par with sexual exploitation.
 It also leaves girls vulnerable to other forms of mistreatment including domestic, sexual, and gender-based violence.